 Citation: Yudkin, D.A., Prosser, A., & Crockett, M. (2018).
 Actions speak louder than outcomes in judgments of prosocial behavior.
 Emotion. [link]

-How does group membership influence people's willingness to punish another person for a crime?
-This research shows that people demonstrate intergroup bias--but only when they are under cognitive load.
+How does group membership influence people's willingness to enact punishment on others?
+This research shows that people demonstrate intergroup bias, but only under cognitive load.
 The results have implications for theories of intergroup relations, justice, and social policy.

 How much should a person's specific features (race, religion, nationality) influence their right to justice?
 And when are people better or worse at applying justice equally to all individuals?
 In this research, we predicted that the more perspective (or, as it's known, psychological distance) people had on a situation, the better they would be at applying justice principles equally.
 This research shows that the best way to be fair is to take a step back from the situation.

 Citation: Mentovich, T., Yudkin, D. A., Tyler, T., & Trope, Y. (2016).
 Justice without borders: Construal level and the scope of justice.
 Personality and Social Psychology Bulletin. [link]